dylan-lang/opendylan/documentation/building-with-duim/source/menus.rst

 buttons, to the definition of the ``<task-frame>`` class, to give the code shown below.
 At this stage, the only thing missing from the final application are real callback functions.
-Callbacks are dealt with in `See Adding Callbacks to the Application <callbacks.htm#15598>`_.
+Callbacks are dealt with in `Adding Callbacks to the Application <callbacks.htm#15598>`_.

 Note that the final definition of ``<task-frame>`` includes the definition of a slot: ``frame-task-list``.
 This takes an instance of the class ``<task-list>`` as a value, the default value being an empty ``<task-list>``.
-Although it has not been referred to so far, this class will be used as the basic data structure in which task lists are stored, and a more complete description of these data structures is given in `See Defining the underlying data structures for tasks <callbacks.htm#71186>`_.
-It transpires that defining the ``frame-task-list`` slot is essential for some of the file handling routines that are described in `See Handling files in the task list manager <callbacks.htm#78540>`_.
+Although it has not been referred to so far, this class will be used as the basic data structure in which task lists are stored, and a more complete description of these data structures is given in `Defining the underlying data structures for tasks <callbacks.htm#71186>`_.
+It transpires that defining the ``frame-task-list`` slot is essential for some of the file handling routines that are described in `Handling files in the task list manager <callbacks.htm#78540>`_.

 .. code-block:: dylan